 How effective is it to get in her face and yell, “DEAL WITH IT!
 THAT’S LIFE!”?
 Not very.

 So stop doing it to yourself.
-You get enough emotional trauma from the outside world; your job is to offer kindness, space to heal, and whatever is going to give you some space to heal and regain some inner balance.
+You get enough emotional trauma from the outside world; your job is to offer kindness and the space to heal.

 There you have it.
 Burnout– whether it’s primarily from a self-care deficit that has crippled your ego response system or an accumulation of emotional trauma– MUST be handled with kindness.
 This brow-beating that you’ve been doing is making everything worse.
 So stop it.
 Now.